clinton9290/Great-Tenang-Doc/README.md

   - Sharp Vouncher
   - Mydin Vouncher
 - there is 15 day for the user to share the code to other user to get more rewards voucher.
-- after 15 days, the users will receive the reward based on the cummulative.
+- after 15 days, the users will receive the reward based on the montly cumulated amount.

 ## Other user rewards